Vince Kurtz

 Sometimes my research involves flashy things like throwing robots off ladders to get them to land on their feet: other times it’s more mundane, like getting a robot to pick up a plastic box.

-I’m currently a postdoc at Caltech, where I split time between the Ames and Burdick groups.
+I’m currently a research scientist in the Burdick group at Caltech.
 From 2017-2023 I was a PhD student in the DISCOVER lab at Notre Dame.
 During my PhD, I had the opportunity to collaborate with the Drake team at Toyota Research Institute.
 Before grad school, I studied physics and violin performance at Goshen College.

 News